raoulritter/clifford-group-equivariant-simplicial-transformers/README.md

    python nbody_main.py
    ```
    or use other scripts provided in the repository under *scripts*.

-## Tutorial notebook
-You can find the tutorial and usage examples in the `notebooks` directory.
-% Add more here:

-## Code Organization
-% TODO
 ## Usage
 To use the scripts, ensure you have installed the required dependencies and activated the conda environment.
 You can then run the main script or any other scripts provided in the repository.